-On October 12, 2023, Essential Power Newington, LLC ("EP Newington") requested FERC acceptance of its revised rate schedule to allow recovery of eligible medium-impact Interconnection Reliability Operating Limits ("IROL") critical infrastructure protection ("CIP") costs ("IROL-CIP Costs") under Schedule 17 of the ISO-NE Tariff, effective December 11, 2023.
-EP Newington seeks to recover \$276,421 in incremental medium impact CIP-IROL Costs incurred between July 1, 2022 and June 30, 2023.
-Comments on EP Newington's request are due on or before November 2, 2023.
-Thus far, doc-less interventions have been filed by National Grid and NESCOE.
+On December 5, 2023, the FERC accepted a revised rate schedule filed by Essential Power Newington, LLC ("EP Newington") to allow EP Newington recovery of eligible medium-impact Interconnection Reliability Operating Limits ("IROL") critical infrastructure protection ("CIP") costs ("IROL-CIP Costs") under Schedule 17 of the ISO-NE Tariff.22 As previously reported, EP Newington will recover \$276,421 in incremental medium impact CIP-IROL Costs incurred between July 1, 2022 and June 30, 2023.
+The revised rate schedule was accepted effective as of December 11, 2023.
+Unless the December 5 order is challenged, this proceeding will be concluded.
 If you have any questions concerning this matter, please contact Pat Gerity (860-275-0533; pmgerity@daypitney.com).